David Onley: Post-viceregal life

 advisor on disability issues, encouraging the development of new initiatives including the founding of the Centre for Global Disability Studies.
-He also served as the University's Special Ambassador for the 2015 Pan American and Parapan American Games.
+He also served as the university's special ambassador for the 2015 Pan American and Parapan American Games.

 In 2018, Onley was appointed to review the act and conducted public consultations on the Accessibility for Ontarians with Disabilities Act (AODA).
 Onley conducted extensive consultations, and delivered a written Legislative Review of the AODA in 2019, available online.
 In the report, Onley raises concerns that based on consultations with disabled citizens and their family members, the province is not on track to meet 2025 AODA goals.
 The report offers concrete recommendations for improved implementation of the AODA, including calls to address the intersection of disability and poverty, and the need to take an "all-of-government approach by making accessibility the responsibility of every ministry" and clarify the relationship of the AODA to the Ontario Human Rights Code.

 Personal life and death

 Onley was married to Ruth Ann, a Christian music performer.
 They have three sons, Jonathan, Robert and Michael.
 In late 2019, Onley received emergency medical treatment after a brain scan revealed that he had a tumour the size of an orange at the front of his brain, which was successfully removed.

 Onley died at Sunnybrook Hospital in Toronto on January 14, 2023, aged 72.
 He is survived by his wife and three children.
 He was accorded an Ontario state funeral; following two days of lying in state at the Ontario Legislative Building, his funeral was held on January 30 at Yorkminster Park Baptist Church.
-Those in attendance included his successor Lieutenant Governor Elizabeth Dowdeswell and Premier of Ontario Doug Ford.
+Those in attendance included his successor Lieutenant Governor Elizabeth Dowdeswell and Ontario Premier Doug Ford.